me05458/code-game/README.md

 to run the game without tutorial: `./game`
 # known issues
 - tutorial is not elegant at all (should be optimized)
+- tutorial does not cover the action cards
 - the `system()` function poses a security vulnerability